ArifPeycal/arifpeycal.github.io/_posts/2025-11-21-htbexpressway.md

 1 returned handshake; 0 returned notify
 ```

+> `0 returned handshake; 0 returned notify`: This means the target is not an IPsec gateway.
+>
+> `1 returned handshake; 0 returned notify`: This means the target is configured for IPsec and is willing to perform IKE negotiation, and either one or more of the transforms you
+> proposed are acceptable (a valid transform will be shown in the output).
+>
+> `0 returned handshake; 1 returned notify`:None of the transforms are acceptable

 So, the server is **definitely an IPsec VPN** and it is configured correctly and responding with valid encryption/auth configuration.

 Also, it shows the exact VPN cryptographic parameters: